kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 We can keep the same virtual transmission scheduling scheme as in the single-link world --- that is, each queue sends one packet at a time in the virtual world.
-This looks a little unreal but that is immaterial and keeps the logic simple; we can use the same B and E equations.
+We do this even though a queue can have multiple packets being sent at a given moment in the real world.
+This has the virtue of keeping the logic relatively simple; we can use the same equations for B and E.  In a world where different packets can have very different lengths, this choice of virtual transmission schedule looks dubious.
+But once we get to the last step below, where are talking about serving requests that all have the same guessed service duration, this virtual transmission schedule does not look so unreasonable.
+If some day we wish to make request-specific guesses of service duration then we can revisit the virtual transmission schedule.

 However, the greater diversity of `mu(i,t)` values breaks the correspondence with the original story.
 We can still define `R(t) =